 At Legal Info Nova Scotia, we believe Nova Scotians have a right and a responsibility to learn about the laws that affect them.
 To do that, they must have access to information that makes laws understandable.
 Below is a brief description of the services we offer to help ensure Nova Scotians have access to legal information and resources.

-Need a lawyer?
+Need to hire a lawyer?
 Don't know which lawyer to choose?
-Call our Lawyer Referral Service at 1-800-665-9779 (toll free) or 902-455-3135.
+Contact our Lawyer Referral Service.
 Since 1992, we have referred thousands of Nova Scotians to a lawyer in private practice.
 Members of the Lawyer Referral Service offer an initial consultation of up to 30 minutes for no more than $20 plus tax.
 During that time, the lawyer reviews your legal problem and discusses your options and the costs involved.
+Or, go here for other ways to find a lawyer.

 Volunteer Speaker List